laurabenestan/Moran-Eigenvector-Maps-MEMs/README.md

-# Moran-Eigenvector-Maps-MEMs-
+# Moran's Eigenvector Maps (MEMs)

-Investigating the partitionning of the spatial distribution across samples
+Moran's eigenvectors maps (MEM) are complete and easy-to-use mathematical objects that aims to partition the spatial distribution across samples.